Equine Summer Eczema/ Horse Sweet Itch &

 STOP AN ACTIVE CASE

 1. Horse Sweet Itch/SE Oral Supplement Start SE Oral Supplement twice a day in feed.
-This supplement has USDA certified organic herbs shown to soothe the reaction of the Culicoides bite.
-The herbs will decrease inflammation to allow healing and stop the itch.
+This supplement has USDA certified organic herbs to soothe the reaction of the Culicoides bite.
 Multiple horses have received thousands of doses from all over the United States with great results.
 SE Oral Supplement is USEF and FEI ok to show on.
 A reusable plastic cup accurately and easily measures the right amount (20cc) of a very small volume of liquid to pour onto the feed.
 The herbs are mixed with an all natural molasses which is great tasting to your horse.
 (Medication Dosage: 20cc in AM, 20cc in PM.
 One bottle lasts 24 days.)

 No Laminitis Issues